Integrate Constellation and UI-Kit using Pega APIs

 The user completes the questionnaire and submits it.

-Step 5 (Constellation) - Once the questionnaire is completed, QM-177 case proceeds to invoke Pega API (POST /api/v1/assignments/{ID}) to resume the waiting case on the UI-Kit application and waits on the 'Wait for approval' step.
+Step 5 (Constellation) - Once the questionnaire is completed, verify that QM-177 case proceeds to invoke Pega API (POST /api/v1/assignments/{ID}) to resume the waiting case (SUB-192) on the UI-Kit application.
+It then pauses on the 'Wait for approval' step.

 'Questionnaire > API: Proceed to approval' step references a data page to invoke the Pega API (POST /api/v1/assignments/{ID}), which will resume the SUB-192 case workflow on the UI-Kit side.

-Step 6 (UI-Kit) - Verify that the SUB-192 case workflow resumed on the UI-Kit side and proceeded to the next stage & steps in its case lifecycle.
+Step 6 (UI-Kit) - Verify that the SUB-192 case workflow resumed on the UI-Kit side and proceeded to the next step in its case lifecycle.

 D_GetAnswers is a data page provided by the Constellation application, which sources the questionnaire answers using a report definition.